Become a Healthcare Thought Leader With an Online Nursing Degree

 Nurse leaders are in a unique position to help create programs that successfully meet the needs of the United States’ evolving healthcare system.

-This is a time of transformation in the delivery of healthcare in the U.S. The broad directives of the Affordable Care Act (ACA), along with the increasing complexities of healthcare technology and delivery, have created an unprecedented need for action.
+The increasing complexities of the U.S. healthcare system have created an unprecedented need for action.
 And nursing degree programs play a key role in developing healthcare thought leaders—leaders who will help navigate the landscape between where we stand now and where we plan to go.

 Why the Triple Aim Initiative Needs Nurse Leaders